PaulBenHill/cyclops/README.md

 Usage: cyclops.exe [OPTIONS]

   Options:
-  -l, --logdir \<Directory where you game chat files are stored.
+  -l, --logdir \<Directories where your game chat files are stored.
 All files in the directory will be processed.\>
   -f, --files \<List of game log files comma separated.\>
   -i, --interval \<Time in seconds between combat sessions for DPS reports\>
   -o, --outputdir \<Directory where you want the reports written.
 Defaults to "output"\>